chukwumaokere/JavaScriptTrainingExercises/README.md

 Your job is to fix them so that they run per the specification  within the JavaScript file without modifying the areas that say `DO NOT TOUCH THESE`

 Run the files like: `node AsyncAwait/index.js` to ensure the JavaScript is valid.
 Then make it so that the tests pass.

+This project runs better in [VSCode](https://code.visualstudio.com/) so I highly recommend you use that IDE for working on this project.

 ## Setup
 1) Run `npm install` to install all necessary items.